A selection of work

 Dexter: Original Sin

 Dexter: Original Sin, follows a young Dexter Morgan in 1991 Miami, fifteen years before the original show.
-It depicts his transition from a student with dark urges into an avenging serial killer, learning to apply "The Code" of his foster father, Harry.
+It depicts his transition from a student with dark urges into an avenging serial killer.

-Paramount+ wanted a simple social activation to announce the return of the character in the UK.
+Paramount+ wanted a simple social activation to announce the character's return in the UK.
 As it was an entirely new cast, they wanted to lean into the iconic visuals.

-Faux OOH was the in-thing on social at the time, with CGI becoming so good that people were commenting asking ‘did that really happen?’ and ‘is that real?’
+Faux OOH was the in-thing on social at the time, with CGI becoming deceivingly good, and people asking ‘did that really happen?’ and ‘is that real?’

 To get people really questioning if it was real, I wanted to have a second asset from a different location.
-We worked with influencer Ali Woods and had him ‘sumbling’ upon it.
+We worked with influencer Ali Woods and had him ‘stumbling’ on it.

 Yellowstone

 Yellowstone was a major hit, and Paramount+ had an acquisition strategy to make it a stratospheric success.
 They planned to sell the first few seasons to Netflix, whilst keeping back later seasons.
-This would drive new subscribers as they subscribed to P+ for their Yellowstone fix.
+This would drive new subscribers, joining P+ for their Yellowstone fix.

 For this to work, people would need to know that Paramount+ was the only place that had every single season of Yellowstone and the spin-off shows from the Yellowstone Universe.